When deciding how to get yourself to/from Heathrow Airport, the Elizabeth Line is worth considering.

 One benefit of the Elizabeth Line is that it connects with many other Underground lines in central London.

-This means the Elizabeth Line can be a good choice for many as there are vast connections, unlike with the Heathrow Express which takes you directly to Paddington only.
+This means the Elizabeth Line can be a good choice for many as there are vast connections.

 Pay attention, though, the transfers from the Elizabeth Line to other Underground lines may NOT always be step-free.